How are Gambly's edges different (and better)?

 We form accurate "true lines" based on many sport-specific data points.

-We can accurately compare apples-to-oranges bets in a way that others cannot do–such as knowing when to bet -7 vs. -6.5 or over 38.5 instead of over 38–because of our commitment to accurate data science.
+We've put serious effort into building models to accurately compare apples-to-oranges bets in a way that others cannot do–such as knowing when to bet -7 vs. -6.5 or over 38.5 instead of over 38.

 In a nutshell, we take a lot of pride in our edge calculations; the aim is to remove all of the complex and challenging work behind the scenes so you can make profitable bets as efficiently as possible.